kevinguebert/kevinguebert-netlify/content/2018/02/2018-02-10-disease-of-me.md

 ---
+template: post
-title: "Disease of Me"
+title: Disease of Me
-slug: "disease-of-me"
+slug: disease-of-me
-date: "2018-02-11T02:51:00.000Z"
-tags: ["Books","Personal Growth","Stoicism","Ego is the Enemy"]
 draft: false
-template: "post"
+date: '2018-02-11T02:51:00.000Z'
+description: >-
-description: "> 'Play for the name on the front of the jersey and they'll remember the name on the back' - Tony Adams
+  "Play for the name on the front of the jersey and they'll remember the name on the back" - Tony Adams

   Ponder on that quote a little - it's pretty profound when you think about it.
-Many of us are..."
+category: Books
+tags:
+  - Books
+  - Personal Growth
+  - Stoicism
+  - Ego is the Enemy
 ---

 > "Play for the name on the front of the jersey and they'll remember the name on the back" - Tony Adams